-Specific Line Instructions for Forms CT-32-A and CT-32-A/B
+Specific line instructions for Forms CT-32-A and CT-32-A/B

-Whole Dollar Amounts - You may elect to show amounts in whole dollars rather than dollars and cents.
+Whole dollar amounts - You may elect to show amounts in whole dollars rather than in dollars and cents.
 Round an amount from 50 cents through 99 cents to the next higher dollar, and round any amount less than 50 cents to the next lower dollar.

 Percentages - When computing allocation percentages, convert decimals into percentages by moving the decimal point two spaces to the right.
-Percentages should be carried out to four decimal places.
+Carry percentages out to four decimal places.
 For example: 5,000/7,500 = .6666666 = 66.6667%.

-Negative amounts, if any, should be shown in parentheses.
+Negative amounts - Show any negative amounts in parentheses.

 Line A - Make your payment in United States funds.
-A foreign check or foreign money order will only be accepted if payable through a United States bank or if marked Payable in U.S. Funds.
+We will accept a foreign check or foreign money order only if payable through a United States bank or if marked Payable in U.S. funds.